Back to Blog

 Frequently Asked Questions

-No. While occasional vomiting can be normal, daily vomiting is not and should be evaluated by a veterinarian.
-Chronic daily vomiting can indicate conditions like IBD, food allergies, kidney disease, hyperthyroidism, or gastrointestinal lymphoma.
-Don’t dismiss it as “just hairballs” without a proper examination.
+No. Occasional vomiting can happen, but daily vomiting is not normal and should be evaluated by a veterinarian.
+Chronic vomiting can be linked to inflammatory bowel disease, food intolerance, kidney disease, hyperthyroidism, parasites, or gastrointestinal obstruction.